 Simply sauté the sausage and bacon in a frying pan or oven-proof casserole dish that will work on your hob.

-Add the rest of the ingredients to the dish, pop the lid on and bake in the oven at 180˚C for 45 minutes to an hour, until the sausages & potatoes are fully cooked through.
+Add the rest of the ingredients to the dish, pop the lid on and bake in the oven at 180˚C for an hour, until the sausages & potatoes are fully cooked through.

-- 🌟 Make it Ahead Of Time: This dish tastes even better the next day!
-Store any leftovers in the fridge and reheat gently in a saucepan or in the microwave.
+- 🌟 Make it Ahead Of Time: This casserole actually tastes even better the next day.
+Keep any leftovers in the fridge and reheat gently on the hob or in the microwave.

-- 🌟 Turn It Into A Cowboy Pie! - After 3 hours, remove the mixture from the slow cooker, put into a casserole dish and top with mashed potato.
-Bake in the oven at 180˚C for 40 minutes to an hour, until the mashed potato starts to crisp up.
+- 🌟 Make Into A Cowboy Pie! - Want to change it up?
+After about 3 hours in the slow cooker, transfer the mixture to a casserole dish, top with mashed potato and bake in the oven at 180˚C for 40-60 minutes until the top is golden and crisp.

 💬 Recipe FAQs